Bakermg/map-app/README.md

 This is the final project of the Ucacity FEND Nanodegree.
 The challenge is to build a neighborhood map, using Google Map API, and another API of choice while using Knockout.js framework.
-For this project I choose Flickr to show imagesof the selected markers on the map.
+For this project I choose Flickr to show images of the selected markers on the map.
-My map is a guide to show some of the points of interest of Broward County Florida.
+My map is a guide to show some of the points of interest in Broward County Florida.
-You can find the airport, shopping, foods, and parks in the area that are the best around.
+You can find the airport, shopping, foods, and parks in the area that are the best.
-Just open the map and click on one of the marker for a look at what is there.
+Just open the map and click on one of the markers for a look at what there is to see.

 ## How to view the app